30 June 2021

 It's never too early to start learning about how to manage money.
-Including children for some of the simpler conversations about money can help them learn core hard and soft skills needed to manage money.
+Including children in simple conversations about money can help them learn hard and soft skills to manage money.

-Here are 3 simple conversations and activities around personal finance in which you can engage your children.
+Here are 3 simple conversations and activities around personal finance to engage your children in.

-When guiding children to understand the difference between wants and needs, it's less about ‘good purchases’ and ‘bad purchases’, and more about framing the narrative to help your children grasp what we really need (eg healthy food or a bed), versus what is nice to have (eg dessert or another toy).
-After all, wanting something isn't inherently bad; it's just not always practical to give into those impulses!
+When guiding children to understand the difference between wants and needs, it's less about "good purchases" and "bad purchases".
+Instead, it's more about framing the narrative to help your children grasp what they really need (e.g. healthy food or a bed) and what's nice to have (e.g. dessert or another toy).
+After all, wanting something isn't inherently bad; it's just not always practical to give in to those impulses!

-Guide them so they can form their opinions around why a packet of chocolates is a want while a bag of rice is a need (or vice versa!).
-Don't forget to stress the fact that there are no right or wrong answers, and that you're not testing them.
+Guide them to form their opinions on why a packet of chocolates is a want while a bag of rice is a need (or vice versa!).
+Don't forget to stress that there are no right or wrong answers and that you're not testing them.

-We all have to form our own priorities and decision-making criteria; and a great way to do that is to encourage critical thinking and discussion so they can get comfortable forming and sharing their points of view, while also considering your feedback in an open discussion.
+We all have to form our own priorities and decision-making criteria.
+A great way to do that is to encourage critical thinking and discussion so they can get comfortable forming and sharing their points of view while also considering your feedback in an open discussion.

 Here's a printable (or downloadable) worksheet that helps your kids differentiate between their wants and needs.

-A weekly or monthly allowance can be a great way to facilitate conversations around the value of money, financial decision-making, and the importance of budgeting.
-Budgeting not only helps make sure we don't overspend; it's also a great way to demonstrate what we prioritise.
+A weekly or monthly allowance can be a great way to facilitate conversations around the value of money, financial decision-making, and budgeting.
+Budgeting not only helps make sure we don't overspend, but it's also a great way to demonstrate what we prioritise.

-Along with instilling the hard-skill of effectively allocating money, budgeting also teaches children helps them decide which goals matter more than others, and where they can cut back their spending to save up for something bigger and better.
-This makes them skilled at prioritisation from a young age, a quality that can be hard to master.
+Along with teaching them how to manage money, budgeting also teaches children to decide which goals matter more than others.
+It also shows them where they can cut back their spending to save for something bigger and better.

-Introduce your children to budgeting by presenting their allowance, then asking them to plan how much and on what they are expecting to spend that month.
+Introduce your children to budgeting by presenting their allowance, then ask them to plan how much and what they expect to spend that month.
 If their answer is well within their means, that's great.
-You can proceed by helping them to allocate their money to various goals effectively.
+You can then help them to allocate their money to various goals effectively.

-However, if they're struggling to fit all the things they want into the allowance amount, this is where it’s important to have the conversation about how trade-offs, and how we can only pay for what's within our means.
-It may also be an opportunity to discuss savings strategies, and how if they can't afford something now, they can afford it later on by creating a savings plan.
+However, if they're struggling to fit everything they want into their allowance, talk to them about the concept of trade-offs and how we can only pay for what's within our means.
+It's also an opportunity to discuss savings strategies and how if they can't afford something now, they can afford it later on by creating a savings plan.

 Here's a budgeting worksheet you and your children can fill out.

 If there's something specific that your children want to buy, encourage them to think about the future purchase as a goal for them to achieve.
-By encouraging them to save for something that’s important to them, you're helping them build prioritisation and goal-setting mindsets.
+By encouraging them to save for something important, you're helping them build prioritisation and goal-setting mindsets.

-Once you've introduced time and savings amounts as key variables in their journey towards getting what they want, you can discuss an action plan so they can achieve their goal.
-The idea is to give them a step-by-step framework that they can easily follow.
+Once you've introduced time and savings amounts as key variables in their journey towards getting what they want, discuss a plan to achieve their goal.
+Again, the idea is to give them a step-by-step framework that they can easily follow.

-The goal of making a savings strategy is for your children to be able to think for themselves along the lines of “if I save $10 SGD per week for 6 weeks, I will reach my goal and be able to buy the toy, but if I save $12 SGD per week, I can have the toy in 5 weeks."
+The goal of making a savings strategy is for your children to be able to think for themselves along the lines of, "If I save $10 USD per week for 6 weeks, I will reach my goal and be able to buy the toy, but if I save $12 USD per week, I can have the toy in 5 weeks."